Kala Mati

 Kala Mati is a Bengali drama film directed by Tapan Sinha based on the novel of Ramapada Chowdhury.
 This film was released on 6 June 1958 under the banner of Tas Pictures.
-This is the first Indian film on the life of natives in coalmine area.
+This is the first Indian film on the life of natives in a coalmine area.

 Plot

-The film is based on the life of coal workers in a coal mine city.
+The film is based on the life of colliers in a coal mine city.